Authored by the expert who managed and guided the team behind the Peru Property Pack

 What property type will give the best return in Peru over 5 years as of 2026?

-As of January 2026, mid-market apartments in districts with broad buyer and tenant pools are expected to give the best total return over five years in Peru, combining solid appreciation with consistent rental income.
+As of early 2026, mid-market apartments (departamentos) in Lima's most liquid districts are expected to deliver the best total return over the next five years in Peru, combining capital appreciation with consistent rental income from a broad tenant base.

 How will new infrastructure projects affect property prices in Peru over 5 years?